Paulina Kernberg: Research on play therapy

-Kernberg argued that recurring patters of play, what she called The Forms of Play, could be used as structured diagnostic tools, providing insight into personality integration, object relations, and defensive operations in childhood.
+Kernberg argued that recurring patterns of play, what she called The Forms of Play, could be used as structured diagnostic tools, providing insight into personality integration, object relations, and defensive operations in childhood.

 Classification of The Forms of Play

 In her clinical research, Kernberg, often in collaboration with Lina Normandin, proposed that children’s play could be systematically classified into distinct forms, each with diagnostic and developmental significance.